innalizunova/exam-assistant-sentiment/README.md

 ## Preprocessing
 Folder 'preprocessing' contains scripts for texts preprocessing and Multilingual BERT embeddings extraction.

-BERT-features extraction is a long process (~ 19h on GTX 2080Ti for all files).
+BERT-features extraction is a long process (~19h on RTX 2080Ti for all files).
 Archive contains already extracted features.

 ## Run code
 Run main.py to launch code.